Komodo Dragon

 Bacteria and Cocktails

 Previous thinking on Komodo dragons was that the lizards used “weaponized bacteria” in their saliva to help subdue prey.
 While there is, indeed, a lot of bacteria present in a Komodo dragon’s mouth, it is no longer considered to be important to hunting.
-Current research has discovered that Komodo dragons (along with all monitor lizards) are venomous.
-They have venom glands that produce a cocktail of proteins that are similar to rattlesnake venom.
-This venom is not considered deadly or overly potent, but it increases bleeding and decreases clotting at the wound site to allow prey to bleed out quickly.
+Current research suggests that they produce a cocktail of proteins that are similar to those found in rattlesnake venom.
+These proteins are not considered deadly or overly potent, but they may increase bleeding and decrease clotting at wound sites to allow prey to bleed out quicker.

 Plan your visit today!